raystack/raccoon/docs/concepts/architecture.md

 ### Connections

-Raccoon has long running persistent connections with the client.
-Once a client makes a http request with a websocket upgrade header, raccoon upgrades the http request to a websocket connection end of which a persistent connection is established with the client.
+Raccoon has long-running persistent connections with the client.
+Once a client makes an HTTP request with a WebSocket upgrade header, raccoon upgrades the HTTP request to a WebSocket connection end of which a persistent connection is established with the client.

-The following sequence outlines the connection handling by Raccoon.
+The following sequence outlines the connection handling by Raccoon:

-* Fetch connection id details from the initial request header based on the configured header name in `SERVER_WEBSOCKET_CONN_UNIQ_ID_HEADER`.
-The header name uniquely identifies a client.
-A client in this case can be the user in the app.
-There can be multiple connections from the same client.
-The no., of connections allowed per client is determined by `SERVER_WEBSOCKET_MAX_CONN`.
+* Construct connection identifier from the request header.
+The identifier is constructed from the value of `SERVER_WEBSOCKET_CONN_ID_HEADER` header.
+For example, Raccoon is configured with `SERVER_WEBSOCKET_CONN_ID_HEADER=X-User-ID`.
+Raccoon will check the value of X-User-ID header and make it an identifier.
+Raccoon then uses this identifier to check if there is already an existing connection with the same identifier.
+If the same connection already exists, Raccoon will disconnect the connection with an appropriate error message as a response proto.
-* Once the connection id is fetched, verify if the user has connection limit reached based on the configured `SERVER_WEBSOCKET_MAX_CONN`.
-For each client an internal map stores the `SERVER_WEBSOCKET_MAX_CONN` along with the connection objects.
-On reaching the max connections for the client, the connection is disconnected with an appropriate error message as a response proto.
+  * Optionally, you can also configure `SERVER_WEBSOCKET_CONN_GROUP_HEADER` to support multi-tenancy.
+For example, you want to use an instance of Raccoon with multiple mobile clients.
+You can configure raccoon with `SERVER_WEBSOCKET_CONN_GROUP_HEADER=X-Mobile-Client`.
+Then, Raccoon will use the value of X-Mobile-Client along with X-User-ID as identifier.
+The uniqueness becomes the combination of X-User-ID value with X-Mobile-Client value.
+This way, Raccoon can maintain the same X-User-ID within different X-Mobile-Client.
-* Upgrade the connection
+* Verify if the total connections have reached the configured limit based on `SERVER_WEBSOCKET_MAX_CONN` configuration.
+On reaching the max connections, Raccoon disconnects the connection with an appropriate error message as a response proto.
-* Add this user-id -&gt; connection mapping
+* Upgrade the connection and persist the identifier.
-* Add ping/pong handlers on this connection, readtimeout deadline.
+* Add ping/pong handlers on this connection, read timeout deadline.
 More about these handlers in the following sections
-* Handle the message and send it to the events-channel
+* At this point, the connection is completely upgraded and Raccoon is ready to accept EventRequest.
+The handler handles each EventRequest by sending it to the events-channel to be asynchronously published by the publisher.
-* Remove connection/user when the client closes the connection
+* When the connection is closed.
+Raccoon clean up the connection along with the identifier.
+The same identifier then can be reused on the upcoming connection.

-### Event Delivery gurantee \(at-least-once for most time\)
+### Event Delivery Gurantee \(at-least-once for most time\)

 The server for the most times provide at-least-once event delivery gurantee.